Hint: make the blackberry sauce first & set in fridge so flavours can mingle.... mingling is good. for the gluten-free, rice-free version, click here.

 Pour onto your waffle iron with a half-cup measure on each side & cook until browned.

-*If you want to use this recipe for gluten-free pancakes, you can reduce the eggs and butter if you like.
-Also, I usually add a 1/2 cup of blueberries or other fruit like chopped apples to pancakes.
+*If you want to use this recipe for gluten-free pancakes, it works great too but, I usually add a 1/2 cup of blueberries or other fruit like chopped apples to pancakes.

 Ultimate Blackberry Sauce3 cups fresh or frozen (then defrosted) blackberries